SpectraL519/cpp-ap/README.md

 ### Prerequisites

 1. **Doxygen Installation**: Make sure you have Doxygen installed on your system.
-If not, you can download it from [here](https:## Documentation

-The documentation for this project is generated using Doxygen.
-Follow the steps below to generate and view the documentation.

-### Prerequisites

-1. **Doxygen Installation**: Make sure you have Doxygen installed on your system.
 If not, you can download it from [here](https://www.doxygen.nl/download.html).

 ### Generating Documentation